Having a baby in Cape Town

 All the main private hospitals in Cape Town have maternity units.
 Medical insurance schemes cover the cost of pregnancy and birth to varying degrees so it is important to check one's policy.
-Many policies will not pay prenatal or birth costs until someone has been a member for 10 months.
+However, many policies will not pay prenatal or birth costs until someone has been a member for 10 months.

 Gynaecologists in Cape Town